-An indecency with a child by exposure conviction will result in having to register as a sex offender for 10 years and a for a subsequent conviction for life.
+An indecency with a child by exposure conviction will result in having to register as a sex offender for 10 years and, for a subsequent conviction, for life.

 Every allegation of sexual assault is unique.
 It is important to understand that when an allegation is made, the State’s prosecution arm springs into action and what happens next is almost clockwork: the alleged victim may be asked to do a SANE (Sexual Assault Nurse Examination), and give a statement to the police.
 If the accusation involves a child, a CPS worker will take a “forensic interview” of the child.
 A detective (or a CPS worker) will reach out to the accused and ask for them to come in for a statement.
-This is very important: whether the accused goes in or not, an arrest warrant will be issued at a later time.
-To be clear: if the accused goes in, they will be asked to give a statement.
+This is very important: whether the accused goes in or not, an arrest warrant will be issued at some point.
+To be clear, if the accused goes in, they will be asked to give a statement.
 The accused will not be arrested at that time and will be free to leave and go home.
 The detective will then seek a warrant to go back and arrest the accused.
 Nothing the accused says during the interview will prevent this from happening.
 It is also true that if the accused does not give a statement, a warrant will be issued for their arrest.
 Imagine a series of dominos are stacked in a row.
 Understand the accusation being made is the first domino falling.
-Regardless of what the accused does, if you imagine the arrest is a domino, understand it is in that line just waiting to fall.
+Regardless of what the accused does, the next domino is in line just waiting to fall.
 Put another way, I have never seen anyone talk themselves out of a sexual assault charge.
-Also be aware of phone calls and text messages that are a ruse to get the accused to make an incriminating statement or an apology that will later be treated like a confession.
+Also be aware of phone calls and text messages are a ruse to get the accused to make an incriminating statement or an apology that will later be treated like a confession.

 Our defense includes looking for evidence the police overlooked – bar and hotel camera footage, text messages, social media posts, statements from friends etc.